The THESAN project: Lyman-alpha emitters as probes of ionized bubble sizes: LAEs from the best-fit model

 \section{LAEs from the best-fit model}

 Here, we show results from the best-fit model.
 We apply the best-fit parameter values from Table~\ref{tab:bestfit} to calculate the Ly$\alpha$ escape fraction ($f_\text{esc}^\alpha$) and IGM transmission ($\mathcal{T}_\text{IGM}$) for each of the galaxies with intrinsic Ly$\alpha$ luminosity above $10^{41.5}\, \rm erg\,s^{-1}$.
+In this work, we use ``intrinsic'' to refer to the uncalibrated Ly$\alpha$ luminosity calculated directly from the stellar-scale emission and IGM transmission, but without accounting for attenuation due to dust in the ISM and CGM.
 The IGM transmission is calculated along each of the 768 lines of sight from each of the galaxies, whereas the escape fractions are calculated for each galaxy.
-We create catalogues of $f_\text{esc}^\alpha$, $\mathcal{T}_\text{IGM}$, and the resulting observed Ly$\alpha$ luminosities along each line of sight for each of the galaxies calculated using Eq.~(\ref{eq:fescTigm}).
-In these catalogues, we also consolidate observed UV magnitudes ($M_{1500}$), Ly$\alpha$ equivalent widths (EW), and other quantities such as MFP bubble sizes along each line of sight ($R_\text{LOS}$) and environmental overdensity ($\delta = \rho / \bar{\rho} - 1$) for convenience.
+We create catalogs of $f_\text{esc}^\alpha$, $\mathcal{T}_\text{IGM}$, and the resulting observed Ly$\alpha$ luminosities along each line of sight for each of the galaxies calculated using Eq.~(\ref{eq:fescTigm}).
+In these catalogs, we also consolidate observed UV magnitudes ($M_{1500}$), Ly$\alpha$ equivalent widths (EW=$L_{\rm Ly \alpha}^{\rm obs}/(f_\text{esc}^{1216}\,L_{\lambda,1216})$), and other quantities such as MFP bubble sizes along each line of sight ($R_\text{LOS}$) and environmental overdensity ($\delta = \rho / \bar{\rho} - 1$) for convenience.